avaneev/prvhash/README.md

 an LCG-alike manner.
 As a result, a new random value is produced which represents two independent random variables (in lower and higher parts of the register), a sort of "entropy stream sub-division" happens.
-This result is then halves-swapped, and is accumulated in the `Hash` together with a `10` bit-train which adds the "raw entropy", allowing the system to be self-starting.
+This result is then halves-swapped, and is accumulated in the `Hash` together with the `10` bit-train which adds the "raw entropy", allowing the system to be self-starting.
 The original multiplication result is accumulated in the `lcg` variable.
 The `Seed` is then updated with the hashword produced on previous rounds.
-The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in the internal entropy (alike to a cryptographic one-time-pad); message's distribution becomes unimportant.
-Both accumulations - of the halves-swapped and the original version - produce a uniformly-distributed value in the corresponding variables; a sort of "de-sub-division" happens.
+The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in the internal entropy (alike to a cryptographic one-time-pad); message's distribution becomes unimportant, and system's state remains statistically continuous.
+Both accumulations - of the halves-swapped and the original result of multiplication - produce a uniformly-distributed value in the corresponding variables; a sort of "de-sub-division" happens in these.

 The two instructions - `Seed *= lcg * 2 + 1`, `lcg += Seed` - represent an
 "ideal" bit-shuffler: this construct represents a "bivariable shuffler" which